dvfrancis/craftr/README.md

 - User 1: Female aged 20-50, enthusiast who wants to develop her crafting skills, loves creating things, unsure where to start.
 - User 2: Female aged 18-35, looking for a way to relax, enjoys new hobbies, limited knowledge about the subject.
-- User 3: Female aged 25-45, looking for free training, enjoys connecting with others, but hasn't been able to find many beginner-friendly workshops.
+- User 3: Female aged 25-45, looking for free training, enjoys connecting with others, hasn't been able to find many beginner-friendly workshops.
+- User 4: Male aged 35-50, experienced crafting instructor, loves sharing his techniques and knowledge with others, sometimes finds it difficult to maintain participant engagement when faced with a virtual setup.

 ##### User 1